Skip to main content

 • Active: The "*" indicates which, if any, of the keys are currently used for secrets encryption.
 An active key is used by Kubernetes to encrypt any new secrets.

-• Key Type: All keys using this tool are AES-CBC type.
+• Key Type: Keys using this tool support AES-CBC and secretbox types.
 See more info here.

 • Name: Name of the encryption key.